-Not all companies have a current debt line item, but those that do use it explicitly for loans that were incurred with a maturity of less than a year.
-Some firms call this notes payable.
-This differs from accounts payable, as accounts payable refers to goods or services borrowed on credit.
-Notes payable, on the other hand, refers to funds or cash borrowed on credit.
+Not all companies have a current debt line item, but those that do use it explicitly for loans incurred with a maturity of less than a year.
+Some firms call this “notes payable”.
+This differs from accounts payable, as accounts payable refers to goods or services purchased on credit.
+Notes payable, on the other hand, refers to funds or cash borrowed.

 The Current Ratio

-We hope this guide has been helpful in your understanding of financial statements.
-To continue learning about the balance sheet please see these additional articles that will help to increase your knowledge:
+We hope this guide has been helpful in your understanding of current debt and financial statements.
+To continue learning about the balance sheet please see these additional CFI articles that will help to increase your knowledge: